amogil/rspec-deep-ignore-order-matcher/README.md

-# RSpec Deep Matcher
+# RSpec-1 Deep Matcher

-This gem adds a custom matcher to RSpec to recursively compare nested Ruby data-structures consisting of Hash and Array elements.
+This gem adds a custom matcher to RSpec-1 / Ruby 1.8.x to recursively compare nested Ruby data structures consisting of Hash and Array elements.
-An order of elements in an array is ignored.
+Array element order is ignored.
+Symbols are converted to strings for comparison purposes.

+For RSpec-2 and Ruby 1.9+ compatibility, please see the [original gem](https://rubygems.org/gems/rspec-deep-ignore-order-matcher) by Alexey Mogilnikov.

 ## Install
 ```